Mountain Gorilla View Lodge: Our full report

 In addition to the mountain gorillas, a number of alternative activities are possible in and around Volcanoes National Park.
 Many people choose to spend a morning tracking the golden monkeys that also call the Virungas home – an excursion that also helps with acclimatisation.
 For those looking for a little more physical exertion you can arrange to trek up to the grave of Dian Fossey or even to summit Mount Karisimbi and peer down into the huge caldera below.
 It is also possible to go canoeing near the twin lakes of Lake Burera and Lake Ruhondo; chat to us for more details.

 We really like Mountain Gorilla View Lodge.
-It is a very comfortable hotel with spacious cottages, friendly staff and a great location.
-Don’t come here expecting luxury, but if you are looking for a relaxed lodge that shouldn’t break the bank, it could be a good choice.
+With spacious cottages, friendly staff and a great location, it has something of the flavour of an old-style ski lodge.
+Don’t come here expecting luxury, but if you are looking for a relaxed lodge that won't break the bank, it could be a good choice.